-Jamaica celebrated 55 years of Independence on August 6, 2017.
-That’s 55 years of epic Jamaican greatness on the world stage.
-After being granted Independence on August 6, 1962 from British colonial rule by Queen Elizabeth II, Jamaica has not stopped blazing a trail of unparalleled, outstanding excellence into the annals of history.
+Jamaica has not stopped blazing a trail of unparalleled, outstanding excellence into the annals of history.
 This little island has been blessed like no other with moments of resplendence on the international stage.
 No wonder they call us the greatest little island in the world.
 No wonder we are so respected, revered and emulated.
-Here are 10 historic moments in Jamaica’s 55-year history of Independence.
+Here are 10 epic moments in our early history:

 1. August 6, 1962: Jamaica becomes Independent

 At midnight on August 5, 1962, the Jamaican anthem was played for the first time across the length and breadth of the island.
 Flags bearing Britain’s Union Jack were lowered, replaced by the Jamaican flag showing off the black, green and gold.
 Later the next day, a formal ceremony recognising the occasion was held at Up Park Camp, Kingston, presided over by Jamaica’s first prime minister Sir Alexander Bustamante.
 Jamaicans were jubilant about the end of colonial rule, and the beginning of their self-government, and over 20,000 of them flooded the National Stadium to join in the festivities, not to mention the numbers who gathered in town squares in the island’s parishes to dance and fete in their newfound Independence.
 (Read more)